CACAO-2023/CACAO-2023/doc/errors.md

 ## "Some checks were not successful": "Java CI / build (pull_request)"

 Not accepting because the code does not pass the tests.
 You can read the error message by clicking on "Details" near to the failed test at the bottom of your pull request.
 You can run the same tests on your Eclipse, they are `test/abstraction/FiliereParDefaultTest.java` and `test/presentation/FenetrePrincipaleTest.java`.
 To run them right-click on "build.xml", Run As -> Ant Build.
 You will see the error message in the console.
-Please fix the error and commit+push again.
+Fix the error and commit+push again.

 ## "This branch is out-of-date with the base branch"

 Your team repository is not up-to-date with the changes that happened on the main repository.
-Please pull from the main repository and then push to the team repository.
+Pull from the main repository and then push to the team repository.